jevko/writing/2023-07-19-lambda-notation-mvp.md

   * *α α α α α* becomes *α<sup>5</sup>*,
   * etc.

+The resulting syntax is effectively [Polish notation](https://en.wikipedia.org/wiki/Polish_notation) for lambda calculus, so there are no hidden precedence and associativity rules.

 <!-- todo: make these labels uniform thru the document -- make sure they are not messed up -->

 The LCλ<sup>2</sup>τ<sub>0</sub>α<sup>2</sup> label signifies that the syntax: